Sailor Malan – a true South African WW2 flying ace and national hero “in his own words” – and here is a very rare recorded interview with him.

 “Jerry” – meaning Germans – a derogatory term pertinent to the Second World War.

-“Pumping Lead” – meaning a high rate of machine gun fire
+“Pumping Lead” – meaning a high rate of machine gun or cannon fire ‘pumped’ into the enemy to kill him

-“Tally Ho” – a Fox-hunting term meaning to spot a target and call to action.
+“Tally Ho” – a British fox-hunting term meaning to spot a target and call to action.

-“Cut yourself a slice of cake” – a favourite term used by Sailor Malan meaning to get into the fight and have a piece of the action.
+“Cut yourself a slice of cake” – a favourite term used by Sailor Malan (and other pilots) meaning to get into the fight and have a piece of the action.